YangCatalog/backend/documentation/source/index.html.md

 ### Body Parameters

-Inside of the body we need to start with "input" container which needs to contain containers "first" and "second" to which we provide all the leafs with data that need to be filtered out of yangcatalog.
+Inside of the body we need to start with "input" container which needs to contain containers "old" and "new" to which we provide all the leafs with data that need to be filtered out of yangcatalog.
 All the leafs can be found in [draft-clacla-netmod-model-catalog-03 section 2-2](https://tools.ietf.org/html/draft-clacla-netmod-model-catalog-03#section-2.2)